mrfdev/1MB/Resources/BookExport/README.md

 ## Installation on your Paper server

 1. Build the plugin with **Gradle** or **Maven**.
-2. Copy the compiled JAR to your Paper 1.21.10 server's `plugins/` folder.
+2. Copy the compiled JAR to your Paper 1.21.10 server's `plugins` folder.
 3. Start (or restart) the server.
 4. Give yourself permission: